resbaz/spartan-hpc-docs/docs/index.md

 Signup here: [http://melbourne.resbaz.edu.au/participate](http://melbourne.resbaz.edu.au/participate)

 ### Helpdesk

 If you can't find an answer here, need advice, or otherwise stuck, you can contact our support team at [hpc-support@unimelb.edu.au](mailto:hpc-support@unimelb.edu.au)

+Please submit one topic per ticket.
+If you require a assistance with a separate matter, compose a new ticket.
+Do not reply to existing or closed tickets.

 ## Specifications